darwin/simverse/readme.md

 #### I noticed the nodes run in regtest mode, not simnet.
 Why?

 > Simnet mode is supported only in btcd and lnd.
-Bitcoind and c-lighting have regtest which happens to be available in btcd/lnd as well.
+Bitcoind and c-lightning have regtest which happens to be available in btcd/lnd as well.
 To allow hybrid simverse clusters we had to use regtest mode everywhere (which works like simnet for our purposes).
 Only we had to [patch btcd](recipes/cookbook/scaffold/docker/btcd/patches) to fix some minor issue, because not many people use it this way I guess.